solliancenet/sentinel-defender-workshop-400/day-02/lab06-sentinel-hunting.md

 ### Task 2: Create alerts

 1. Under **General**, select **Logs**
-2. You should now see an **Azure Sentinel** table category displayed
+2. You should now see an **Microsoft Sentinel** table category displayed
 3. Expand it and then expand **ThreatIntelligenceIndicator**.
 You should now see a list of all the alerts that were imported from the TAXII connectors

     ![Taxii data.](./media/sentinel_data_connector_taxii_data.png "Taxii data")